digitalbricklayer/dubdub2com/content/post/my-world-war-2-wargaming-journey/index.md

 ## The Future

 One of the problems with the rules already mentioned is that they focus on quite small actions within a battle.
 What I want to do is to actually fight large, multi-day named battles.
-My initial focus when starting wargaming was to give some focus to learn more about the history of World War 2.
+My initial idea when starting wargaming was to give some focus to learn more about the history of World War 2.
 I don't feel that platoon or company level games really provide the scoffolding to aid that learning.
 Partly this blog is my way to document the search for a set of rules that will allow me to fight full named battles.